English Cocker Spaniel portrait

 • Published in 1933, Flush: A Biography by Virginia Woolf is an imaginative blend of fiction and nonfiction.
 This cross-genre work portrays poet Elizabeth Barrett Browning’s English Cocker Spaniel, Flush, in a unique biography.

 One of the key differences between the English and American Cocker Spaniel is their size.
-The English Cocker is slightly larger and more robust than its American relative.
+The English Cocker is slightly larger and more robust than their American relative.
 They have similar personalities, although the English Cocker is more energetic and possesses a greater prey drive.

 English Cocker Spaniel Pictures